 Trimming abdominal fat can't be achieved by eating a particular food.
 The only way to lose belly fat is to lose total body fat by creating a calorie deficit.
 In a calorie deficit, your body burns more calories than you eat in a day.
-Once this happens, your body starts to use fat -- some of which comes from your midsection — for energy.
+Once this happens, your body starts to use fat — some of which comes from your midsection — for energy.

 Protein and Fiber

-Another study published in "Obesity" in July 2013 found the same was true for protein.
+Another study published in Obesity in July 2013 found the same was true for protein.
 Overweight individuals who ate more protein lost more total body fat and abdominal fat than those who ate less protein during periods of calorie deficit.
 This study also looked at meal frequency and concluded that eating higher-protein meals, such as moong dal, more frequently may help people lose more abdominal fat than traditional three-meal-a-day patterns.

 Spices and Abdominal Fat Loss

-Capsaicin, the active ingredient in hot peppers, such as chili peppers and jalapenos, can help you lose total body fat, according to a study published in "PLOS One" in July 2013.
-Researchers concluded that when in a calorie deficit, 2.56 milligrams of capsaicin at each meal -- the amount in 1 gram of chili pepper, which is a little less than 1/2 teaspoon -- promotes fat oxidation.
+Capsaicin, the active ingredient in hot peppers, such as chili peppers and jalapenos, can help you lose total body fat, according to a study published in PLoS One in July 2013.
+Researchers concluded that when in a calorie deficit, 2.56 milligrams of capsaicin at each meal — the amount in 1 gram of chili pepper, which is a little less than 1/2 teaspoon — promotes fat oxidation.

-- The New York Times: Buttery Moong Dal With Garlic and Cumin
+- The New York Times: "Buttery Moong Dal With Garlic and Cumin"

-- National Nutrient Database for Standard Reference: Boiled Mung Beans
+- National Nutrient Database for Standard Reference: "Boiled Mung Beans"

-- Food Network: Dal
+- Food Network: "Dal"

-- Whole Foods Market: Indian Dal
+- Whole Foods Market: "Indian Dal"

-- National Nutrient Database for Standard Reference: Olive Oil
+- National Nutrient Database for Standard Reference: "Olive Oil"

-- Harvard Health Publications: Abdominal Fat and What to Do About It
+- Harvard Health Publishing: "Abdominal Fat and What to Do About It"

-- Obesity: Lifestyle Factors and 5-Year Abdominal Fat Accumulation in a Minority Cohort: The Iras Family Study
+- Obesity: "Lifestyle Factors and 5-Year Abdominal Fat Accumulation in a Minority Cohort: The Iras Family Study"

-- Obesity: Increased Protein Intake and Meal Frequency Reduces Abdominal Fat During Energy Balance and Energy Deficit
+- Obesity: "Increased Protein Intake and Meal Frequency Reduces Abdominal Fat During Energy Balance and Energy Deficit"

-- Annual Review of Nutrition: Targeting Inflammation-Induced Obesity and Metabolic Diseases by Curcumin and Other Nutraceuticals
+- Annual Review of Nutrition: "Targeting Inflammation-Induced Obesity and Metabolic Diseases by Curcumin and Other Nutraceuticals"

-- PLOS One: Acute Effects of Capsaicin on Energy Expenditure and Fat Oxidation in Negative Energy Balance
+- PLoS One: "Acute Effects of Capsaicin on Energy Expenditure and Fat Oxidation in Negative Energy Balance"